CuriousLearner/django-phone-verify/README.rst

     # Add app to `INSTALLED_APPS`
     INSTALLED_APPS = [
         ...
-        'phone_verify',
+        "phone_verify",
     ]

 - Add settings for Phone Verify as you desire:

 .. code-block:: python

+    # In settings.py
     # Add settings for phone_verify to work
-    PHONE_VERIFICATION = {
+    "PHONE_VERIFICATION" = {
-        'BACKEND': 'phone_verify.backends.twilio.TwilioBackend',
-        'TWILIO_SANDBOX_TOKEN':'123456',
+        "BACKEND": "phone_verify.backends.twilio.TwilioBackend",
+        "TWILIO_SANDBOX_TOKEN": "123456",
-        'OPTIONS': {
+        "OPTIONS": {
-            'SID': 'fake',
-            'SECRET': 'fake',
-            'FROM': '+14755292729'
+            "SID": "fake",
+            "SECRET": "fake",
+            "FROM": "+14755292729"
         },
-        'TOKEN_LENGTH': 6,
+        "TOKEN_LENGTH": 6,
-        'MESSAGE': 'Welcome to {app}!
-Please use security code {security_code} to proceed.', 'APP_NAME': 'Phone Verify',
+        "MESSAGE": "Welcome to {app}!
+Please use security code {security_code} to proceed.", "APP_NAME": "Phone Verify",
-        'SECURITY_CODE_EXPIRATION_TIME': 3600,  # In seconds only
+        "SECURITY_CODE_EXPIRATION_TIME": 3600,  # In seconds only
-        'VERIFY_SECURITY_CODE_ONLY_ONCE': True,  # If False, then a security code can be used multiple times for verification }
+        "VERIFY_SECURITY_CODE_ONLY_ONCE": False,  # If False, then a security code can be used multiple times for verification
+    },

 - To explore more about how to use `Django Phone Verify`, have a look at `usage.rst`_